ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/requirements_and_discussions/log.md

  At a data rate of 10TB/day(=10TB/1440 minutes) this means that the data volume for the entire merged data is 180 * 10TB/1440*5 = 6.25 TB or 35 GB per data set.

+### Discussion with Simon and Owen 17/11/2017
+* We discussed the requirements and agreed that we will have to provide a an `MDEventWorkspace` for visualization.
+It appears that with what we know until now, we don' have to support multi-dimensional reductions which make use of `MDEventWorkspace`.
+* We discussed Recursive Coordinate Bisection and Space-Filling-Curves.
+Both options are still viable options, this will however depend on how feasible SFC is with higher dimensions and floating point numbers.
+* Simon suggested a variant of the RCB which would not bake the topology of the cluster into the data structure.
+Please find a schematic [here](simon_rcv.JPG).
+* We agreed to continue to look into:
+  * how the file-backed workspaces operate in detail.
+  * the limitations of file-backed workspaces, i.e. is there an issue with very large data sets, is there an issue with varying hardware.
+  * understand the requirements of the interface between data reduction and data analysis.
+  * Look into Simon's suggestion regarding RCB.
+An image of this can be found [here]()
+  * Understand what the role of `ExperimentInfo` info is

+### Discussion with Martyn 22/11/2017
+* Lazy-loading of `ExperimentInfo` was introduced for operations with many merge files.
+Apparently that had a negative performance effect.
+This should not change for us.
+We won't be merging more files.
+Both Pascale and Alex have spoken of hundreds of files (not more).
+* `TobyFit` requires the data as `MDEvent` since it is required to know where the events come from.
+Martyn also mentioned that `TobyFit` should probably be removed since this is too specialist for Mantid and is better handled in Horace.

+### Discussion with Xavier 23/11/2017
+* Xavier's workflow is very similar to the ISIS and SNS work-flow.
+They will have their data available as both histogram and events.
+They convert to Q space and then perform the usual operations.
+The steps are
+  * Convert to Q with Lorentz correction.
+  * Find peaks
+  * UB Matrix with indexing
+  * Peak integration
+* The data reduction is, at the moment, a manual process.
+By far the most useful tool is the SliceViewer (including dynamic rebinning).
+The VSI is not as useful.
+* The measurements for a single run will take about 10 minutes at $10^7-10^8/s$.
+  In this time either a single measurement is performed or up to 15 different rotations.
+We are looking at file sizes in the region of 120GB to 1.2TB if we assume 20 bytes per event (which might well be less).
+* The 15 pieces need to be merged for generating publication images (histogram might be fine.)
+* They will have continuous rotation measurements, which are currently not being considered.